 Allergenic foods for baby

-New research shows that early (at 4 to 6 months) introduction of allergenic foods to a baby’s diet was associated with reduced risk of allergic diseases.
+New research shows that early (at 4 to 6 months) introduction of allergenic foods to a baby’s diet was associated with a reduced risk of allergic diseases.
 The American Academy of Pediatrics issued new nutrition guidelines saying that you can introduce allergy-causing foods as soon as your baby starts solids.
 And more professional organizations are responding to these findings by advising the early introduction of allergenic foods in order to prevent the development of allergies in childhood.

 Some of the most common allergy-causing foods are peanuts, eggs, cow’s milk, nuts, soy, sesame, wheat, and seafood.
 Try not to introduce new foods all at once.
 Rather offer only one new food every three days.
 If your baby develops a reaction you will know who’s the culprit immediately!